MilenaPetkanova/iot-frontend/README.md

 + format date/time
 + create edit modal
 + validate the edit form
-- create details modal
++ create details page
-- visualize the additional related mock data
++ visualize the additional related mock data
-- check if all requirements are met
-- check for refactoring
+- check enhancement, bugs and refactoring tasks
+- enhance the styles
 - adjust the responsiveness
+- check again if all requirements are met

 ### Enhancements
 - in header add toggle dark-light theme
 - in app add loading animation
 - in edit update the last_active value
+- in data table center the text and differentiate its header
+- create pages задание, задачи, решение

 ### Bugs
--
+- in db ids are transforming from numbers to strings

 ### Refactoring
 - check it shims files can be added in a folder
 - remove unused fonts
 - move devices list title in the view
+- in views rename dashboard to devices
+- add constants (minimum for routes)